SpectralSequences/sseq/ext/README.md

 # Binaries
 ## Top-level crate
 By default, the binary computes Ext and displays the result in an ASCII graph.
 This is mainly used for testing purposes.
-It also comes with a CLI interface for defining Steenrod modules, which may be used "in production".

 At the moment, it also has an interface for calculating Steenrod operations in Ext using the algorithm described in